-As an RIA, you don't need to add complexity to your practice to offer sophisticated philanthropic solutions to your clients.
+As a financial advisor, you don't need to add complexity to your practice to offer sophisticated philanthropic solutions to your clients.
 Ren is here to help you offer seamless, tax-efficient charitable giving solutions, making it easier for you to deliver top-tier philanthropic services without the operational headache.